Why Marketing Spend Has Decreased on Social Media?

 There is so much of content on the internet which is causing social media fatigue which is also causing reducing attention spans which is getting distributed among several websites and this is causing marketers to search for different ways of reaching out to consumers.

 Also, as per a survey conducted by CMO, social media has not delivered any specific gains to marketers.
 Finding out the impact of marketing is itself a challenge for many companies and these challenges have multiplied in the world of social media where focus lies on finding out new customers and building brand.
 These multi-channel environment is further challenging abilities of companies to track journey of customer through to purchase.
+People who are spending less time on social media are now moving towards long form and immersive content such as newsletters, podcasts and video streaming platforms which are seeing increased engagement as users are looking for meaningful content now.
+The importance of direct website traffic and search engines are gaining importance.
+Brands which would be investing in SEO and website experiences would be having a better chance of attracting attention.

 So what kind of innovations can help in getting over these problems: